stencilproject/Stencil/README.md

 return either a string rendered in your template, or an error.

 If you want to accept arguments or to capture different tokens between two sets of template tags.
-You will need to the `registerTag` API which accepts a closure to handle the parsing.
+You will need to call the `registerTag` API which accepts a closure to handle the parsing.
 You can find examples of the `now`, `if` and `for` tags found inside `Node.swift`.

 ### Comments

-To comment out part of your template you can use the following syntax:
+To comment out part of your template, you can use the following syntax:

 ```html+django
 {# My comment is completely hidden #}